crypto523/verified-consensus/README.md

 We are now in the process of formalising the proofs in Isabelle/HOL:

 - [`algebra`](./algebra): Separation logic algebra which is the base layer for the proofs.
-- [`ProcessEpoch.thy`](./ProcessEpoch.thy): Draft of the spec in the `option` monad, awaiting completion in the separation logic style.
+- [`ProcessEpoch.thy`](./ProcessEpoch.thy): Translation of the Python spec to our continuation monad.

 ## Call DB